alegrigoriev/svn2git/README.md

 	`--verbose=revs`
 	- log the difference from each previous revision, in form of added, deleted and modified files and attributes.
 This doesn't include file diffs.
 Note that a directory copy operation will be shown as all files added.

+	`--verbose=dump_all`
+	- dump all revisions, even empty revisions without any change operations.
+Such empty revisions can be issued if you dump a subdirectory of an SVN repository.
+By default, `--verbose=dump` and `--verbose=all` don't dump empty revisions.

 	`--verbose=all`
 	- same as `--verbose=dump --verbose=revs`